Cover the Basics

 EFA’s aid the body in balancing weight, support body system function, and create a healthy environment for conception.
 EFA’s have been shown to support hormonal production and balance in both men and women.

-Sample program for couples experiencing unexplained infertility:
+A sample program for couples experiencing unexplained infertility:

 Month One: Fertility Diet, Fertility Cleanse, Prenatal multivitamin, Omega Fatty Acid, Antioxidants